ChanderG/clearwater-guide/patches/README.md

 The patch for `infra` changes a sub-dependency version for a dependency to compile correctly.
 For `memcached`, the tests have been disabled in the compilation process as they failed for whatever reason.

 The patch for `astaire` includes a hard dependency which for some reason is only marked as "recommends".
 Without this extra package, [this](https://github.com/Metaswitch/clearwater-docker/issues/80) issue occurs.

+## Images

+Primary change here is to disable certain Ubuntu 14.04 upgrades dues to non-availability and adding the packages and installing them locally instead of pulling them from a remote.